freevariable/Fulgance/README.md

 #### Multi engines environment
 - taskset (part of utils-linux in Ubuntu).
 Note: in multi-core environments, redis is also used for inter-process synchronisation.
-#### Jumpseat and control room
+#### Control room
-- Python curses (the jumpseat a dn the control room will not work on Windows, sorry...)
-Note: jumpseat and control room rely on redis for getting the real-time state of a train.
+Note: control room relies on redis for getting the real-time state of a train.

 ### Let's get started
 To run the simulation in single simulation engine mode, simply run mp.py without arguments.
 What happens then is that the engine (mp.py) starts the default schedule of the default route, the Paris Metro line 1, located in ParisLine1/schedules/default.txt

+By default, 50 train services are run in parallel.
+The sim will not stop until you hit CTRL+C

 ### Parameters
 To run the sim in realtime, set REALTIME constant to True.
 Otherwise it will run as fast as possible on your CPU.